thoughtpolice/minibsdiff/README.md

             u_char** newp, ssize_t* newsz);
 ```

+## Building the example program.

+For an full example of using the API, see `minibsdiff.c`, which roughly
+reimplements the standard `bsdiff/bspatch` in a single tool (without
+compression.)
+To build it:

+  * Running `make` on Linux or OS X.

+  * There is a `CMakeLists.txt` file you can use to generate Ninja, MSVC or
+    MinGW makefile projects for Windows.
+You can also use the CMakeLists.txt
+    file on Linux/OS X too, of course.

 ## Customization notes.

-You can change the patch file's magic number by simply modifying `bspatch()`
+You can change the patch file's magic number by modifying BSDIFF_CONFIG_MAGIC
-and `bsdiff()` appropriately.
-There are only two uses of the magic field, and
-they should be obvious.
-This library uses the 8-byte magic string `MBSDIF43`.
+in `minibsdiff-config.h`.

 ---